strimzi/strimzi-kafka-oauth/README.md

 ----------------------------

 Kafka uses JAAS to bootstrap custom authentication mechanisms.
-Strimzi Kafka OAuth therefore needs to use JAAS configuration to activate SASL_OAUTHBEARER, and install its own implementations of the callback classes.
+Strimzi Kafka OAuth therefore needs to use JAAS configuration to activate SASL/OAUTHBEARER, and install its own implementations of the callback classes.
 This is true for configuring the server side of the Kafka Broker, as well as for the Kafka client side - when using OAuth 2 for inter-broker communication.

 The authentication configuration specific to the Strimzi Kafka OAuth can be specified as part of JAAS configuration in the form of JAAS parameter values.